 In terms of marketing automation, you can create personalized email drip campaigns and choose from a variety of triggers, conditions, and actions to make sure you send optimized communication to your prospective customers.

 HubSpot has an impressive App Marketplace offering integrations with over 500 native (Hubspot-built) and third-party apps.
-To optimize and streamline your processes, you can connect other powerful tools like Zoom, Mailchimp, Slack, Gmail, Zapier, and more.
+To optimize and streamline your processes, you can connect other powerful HubSpot alternatives like Salesmate, Zoom, Mailchimp, Slack, Gmail, Zapier, and more.

 Image Source: Hubspot